RobotLocomotion/drake/drake/doc/bazel.rst

 Bazel build system
 ******************

-Drake is experimenting with the Bazel build system, but we do not officially support Bazel builds.
+The Bazel build system is officially supported for a subset of Drake on Ubuntu Xenial, and is being tested on Ubuntu Trusty and OS X.
 For more information, see:

  * https://bazel.build/
  * https://github.com/RobotLocomotion/drake/issues/3129